stav121/i3wm-themer/README.md

 Where `[USER]` is your `$USER`.

+All futher commands are to be executed from the /src directory.

 Copy the script in the <a href="scripts/">scripts</a> folder to your polybar directory:

     cp -r ../scripts/* /home/$USER/.config/polybar/